The China Mirage History of American Disaster in Asia by James D. Bradley

 INTRODUCTION and PREAMBLE and CAUTIONARY NOTE

-I really liked “The China Mirage” by James Bradley.
-I learned things and felt it was worthwhile reading.
-I say that now, because I need to point out much that is wrong with the book, (see below) or rather what some people, (such as serious historians) might say is wrong with it.
-I think this history is important though, (and it is forthrightly a history).
+“The China Mirage” by James Bradley is a worthwhile read.
+But I need to point out much that is wrong with the book, (see below) or rather what some people, (such as serious historians) might say is wrong with it.

-He covers the many examples of corruption, betrayals and cruelty alleged against the Kuomintang, but, again, says nothing of similar well documented instances against Mao.
-We (...us serious readers who are searching for some kind of truth…) have to be armored against all kinds of propaganda, and this technique of only reporting one side of a struggle is what the modern mainland Chinese party (CCP) uses (even today in the Covid era) to sell China to the Americans.
+Bradley covers many examples of corruption, betrayals and cruelty alleged against the the regime and political party that Mao’s Communists overthrew, the Kuomintang, but, again, says nothing of similar well documented instances against Mao.
+We (...us serious readers who are searching for some kind of truth…) have to be armored against all kinds of propaganda, and this technique of only reporting one side of a struggle is what the modern mainland Chinese Communist Party (CCP) uses (even today in the Covid and post-Covid era) to sell China to the Americans.
 The technique is to point out the easily provable failings of the West while refusing to acknowledge China’s own obvious failings in a serious way.
-This is why Bradley’s book has to be held to a different standard than for a more serious study.
+Bradley’s book has to be held to a different standard than for a more serious study.

 The argument for reading Bradley’s “The China Mirage” is that so-called serious studies have consistently missed the ‘Big Picture”.
 Bradley is trying to spotlight the “Big Picture”, to correct the propaganda imprint that the “China Lobby” has left on the American psyche.
-If you agree with Bradley’s premise, (Which I do) then you will like the book.
+If you agree with Bradley’s premise, (Which I do for the most part) then you will like the book.

 Bradley puts you inside deliberations that are tragic-comic illustrations of extreme American hubris combined with profound ignorance.
 The book is about how America twisted and convoluted itself into a long standing “Asia Policy” that was based on delusional fantasy.

 In the mid-19th century, America’s stumbling intrusion into Asia began with Commodore Perry’s “Gunboat diplomacy” in Tokyo Bay.
 Japan quickly saw how the technological and industrial might of the West gave it such a military advantage over Asian countries.
-Small and insular, the Japanese used both their social unity, and unique laissez faire (low taxes) attitude toward commerce to quickly begin to “catch up”.
+Small and insular, the Japanese used both their social unity, and unique laissez faire (ie. low taxes) attitude toward commerce to quickly begin to “catch up”.
 By “social unity” I mean the many layered, strict hierarchical social discipline that had been imposed by the Tokugawa Shogunate 200 years previously, and that was still maintaining sway when Perry arrived.
 Japan went from international seclusion and feudalism to a unique form of an expansive paternalistic military-Industrial oligarchy within two generations.
 Underneath the new system however, the old feudal system persisted, disguised with Western bureaucratic forms, but still underlying society.
 And in the end these sub-rosa feudal attitudes and inhibitions trapped Japan in an aggressive, “Samurai” posture when facing the world.
+Japan quickly came to understand the international situation and the West’s manic rush of late 19th century Colonial imperialism.
 Japan followed the example of the West by using colonialism to expand and capture natural resources.

 By the turn of the 20th Century, Japan had already defeated China in a war and taken Korea as a colony.
 Then Japan launched a surprise attack on the Russian fleet in Port Arthur, (on a Sunday morning), and defeated the Tsar’s empire pushing Russia out of East Asia.
-But Japan did not want a long drawn out war, so they asked Teddy Roosevelt to mediate a peace treaty.
+Not wanting a long drawn out war, Japan asked Teddy Roosevelt to mediate a peace treaty.
 He brokered the deal in Japan’s favor.
-Japan’s ambassador to the U.S. Baron Kaneko, who reported directly to Prince Ito (who was the power and brains behind the Meiji Revolution, which signalled Japan’s move to westernise.).
+Japan’s ambassador to the U.S. Baron Kaneko, who reported directly to Prince Ito (who was the power and brains behind the Meiji Revolution, which signaled Japan’s move to westernize.).
 Kaneko, like Roosevelt a Harvard man, worked a brilliant con on Teddy and his fellow alumnus.
 He understood Teddy and the US, while no one in the US government knew anything about Japan.
 Teddy envisioned Japan as the leader of Asia, and himself as Japan’s big brother.
 TR wanted full access to China’s market, and he didn’t want to share it with Europe.
 Japan could play the heavy, protecting Asia from European poachers, while letting the US in the back door.
 The Japanese of course were not fooled.
 Diplomatically they made every signal that they agreed with Teddy’s vision, while they expanded and consolidated their colonies into China.

 But those kinds of predictions are not helpful, because they can not really be tested.
 Bradley’s prose is bitter at times, even cynical.
 Occasionally he is very funny.
 He has no domestic “partisan” agenda, as he makes clear that both Rs and Dems were equally in on the China Lobby.
 Most of his attacks are on the Roosevelts or their representatives.
 He has a lot of gossipy info and he “chains” events quite well, taking known events and putting in the transitions to help the reader understand “motivations”.
 As I said, sometimes it seems like a stretch.
 In spite of all my reservations about the “process” Bradley uses, I give it five stars, because I essentially agree with him on every point, having come to similar conclusions from study and experience.